keerthanshetty6/knime-pro-bot/README.md

 # 🤖 knime-pro-bot

-A Discord bot that assigns access to the private `#knime-pro-early-access` channel based on the invite used to join the KNIME Community server.
+A Discord bot that assigns access to the private channel based on the invite used to join server.

 ---

 ## ✨ Features

 - Tracks which invite a new member used
-- Automatically assigns the `knime-pro` role if the correct invite was used
+- Automatically assigns a role if the correct invite was used
 - Sends a welcome message with a link to the private channel

 ---